Stonepeople/Intro_to_R/README.md

-[Rseek.org](https://rseek.org/) - a search engine adapted to concentrate on R-related questions [Rdrr.io](https://rdrr.io/)  - a really well-organised repository of documentation about every R package [Free Resources](https://www.learnr4free.com/en/index.html) [Rforjournalists.com](https://learn.r-journalism.com/en/) is yet another excellent, free, resource [The Tidyverse Cookbook](https://rstudio-education.github.io/tidyverse-cookbook/) is another free resource, still in development, which shows you how to do the things you need to do.
+[Rseek.org](https://rseek.org/) - a search engine adapted to concentrate on R-related questions [Rdrr.io](https://rdrr.io/)  - a really well-organised repository of documentation about every R package [Free Resources](https://www.learnr4free.com/en/index.html) [Rforjournalists.com](https://learn.r-journalism.com/en/) is yet another excellent, free, resource.

+And [The Tidyverse Cookbook](https://rstudio-education.github.io/tidyverse-cookbook/) is another free resource, still in development, which shows you how to do the things you need to do.

 You can do paid courses, sometimes with a free introductory period at